The Undergraduate Program

 The Columbia Research Initiative on the Global History of Sexualities (CRIGHS), with the generous support of Paul D. Lerner, CC ‘83, and Stephen Reis, provides 1-2 summer research fellowships to support 4-8 weeks of research in LGBTQ history and the history of sexuality.
 Students wishing to conduct research in New York may wish to consult the CRIGHS research guide.

-The 2022 Department of French Undergraduate Research Fellowship
+The French and Francophone Studies Undergraduate Research Fellowship

-Eligibility: CC and GS juniors preparing for writing a senior thesis related to France or the francophone world.
-The project must require a research trip in a francophone region to be completed in summer 2022.
+Eligibility: CC and GS juniors planning to do research in preparation for writing a senior thesis.
+Their research can be in any discipline of the humanities and the social sciences and must relate to France or the francophone world.
+The project must require a research trip in a francophone region to be completed in summer 2024.

 Award: Up to $2,500